Qumulo/docs/administrator-guide/qumulo-core/configuring-saml-single-sign-on-sso.md

 * To allow the cluster to find group memberships for SAML-authenticated users, configure the Base DN in your AD configuration, even if you don't use POSIX attributes.

 * <a name="identity-provider"></a>Ensure that your SAML Identity Provider (IdP) is linked to the same AD.
-An _identity provider_ (such as OneLogin, Okta, Duo, or an on-premises instance) is a system that authenticates users to a system (for example, by using passwords).
+An _identity provider_ (such as Azure AD, Duo, or Okta) is a system that authenticates users (for example, by using passwords and additional factors) in an organization.

   <a name="service-provider"></a>Typically, an IT department manages an IdP centrally and the IdP is linked with AD.
 Before you can enable SSO, your IT department must register a new Service Provider (SP) in your IdP.
 A _service provider_ is the server which users access, in this case a Qumulo cluster.